CQCL/tket2/test_files/guppy_optimization/README.md

 Each example is in its own directory, containing:
 - A `.py` [uv script](https://docs.astral.sh/uv/guides/scripts/) that defines the guppy program for a pinned version of guppylang.
-- If possible, a `.flat.py` script that defines the same program using `comptime` or manual loop peeling.
+- A `.flat.py` script that defines the same program using `comptime` or manual loop peeling, if applicable.
-- A `.opt.py` script that defines the optimized version of the program, which we expect to obtain after optimizing the previous versions.
+- A `.opt.py` script that defines a hand-optimized version of the program, indicative of the greatest optimization we believe can be achieved by the compiler.

 - The `.hugr` files generated for each of the previous scripts.